Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 ## Practical Steps for Conflict Resolution

+The following is a checklist of things to think about before trying to resolve your conflict.

 ### Step 1: Self-Examination

 Before diving into the Conflict, examine your focus.
 Are you focused on building a beautiful, passionate relationship, or are you focused on defending yourself?
 Your focus determines the direction of your relationship.

 ### Step 2: Open Dialogue

 Open and honest communication is crucial.
 Avoid blame games and focus on understanding each other's perspectives.
+If you are too heated and angry you are not going to have a productive dialogue.
+Give yourself time to gather your thoughts before rushing to vent or rant.

 ### Step 3: Seek to Understand

 Put yourself in your partner's shoes.
 Try to understand their feelings, needs, and viewpoints.
+If you are completely lost, say that.
+Be vulnerable and say that you are having a hard time understanding where the other person is coming from.

 ### Step 4: Find Common Ground